Szymon-Michalak/iOS-Resources/blog/WhatDoesTheFilesOwnerDo.md

 :::

-When you load a `.xib` file and specify the `owner` property,the class responsible for loading the `.xib` now becomes the File's Owner.
+When you load a `.xib` file and specify the `owner` property, the class responsible for loading the `.xib` now becomes the File's Owner.
 ```swift
 open func loadNibNamed(_ name: String, owner: Any?,
 options: [UINib.OptionsKey : Any]? = nil) -> [Any]?